Tech Made Simple

 Call blocking on Verizon

 Verizon's Call Filter service offers spam blocking for free.
-You'll get a warning of incoming likely spam and can send those calls to voicemail.
+You will get a warning of incoming likely spam and can send those calls to voicemail.
 With the app, you can block spam calls by risk level (either send to voicemail or hang up), report calls to improve Verizon's community blocking list, and add neighborhood spoofing protection.
-For $3.99, you can get Call Filter Plus, which offers more advanced caller ID, including viewing incoming-call risk level, and reverse number lookup features.
+For $3.99 a month (or $10.99 a month for three or more lines), you can get Call Filter Plus, which offers more advanced caller ID, including viewing incoming-call risk level, and reverse number lookup features.

 Topics